24 Hours In Split: How To Enjoy Split In One Day

 How To Do A Split In One Day: Afternoon

 You’ll need a place to let that abundance of cultural wealth and historical facts sink in.
-So, grab a seat at one of the plentiful restaurant and coffee bars in the Old Town.
+So, grab a seat at one of the plentiful restaurants and coffee bars in the Old Town.
 Make sure not to order dessert because you’ll want to get some gelato later on while wandering the Old Town’s alleys.

 Spend the rest of the afternoon simply, spontaneously, exploring the Old Town at your own pace.
 There’s plenty of shopping to be done (head to BreakTime Nautical and tell them we sent you) there and it’s just a bunch of fun wandering through this charming maze of cobbled streets.